cloud-native-toolkit/operator-masauto/docs/advanced.md

 ### Installing multiple instances of MAS and Applications
 Multiple instances of core as well as the applications are supported.
 It is not uncommon in a development cluster to install multiple instance of Manage for example while sharing common services of: mongo, sls, UDS among the core instances.

-This can be done simply through editing the yaml in the operator during deployment.
+This can be done simply through editing the yaml in the core or appliation CR before deployment.
 To deploy a second core instance, simply change the name of the mas_instance_id variable to something different than the first instance already deploy.
 For example if `inst1` is already deployed on the cluster, change this to `inst2` as shown below.

 ```shell
    name: masauto-core2